Raythonic/watiba/README.md

 - _sleep-ceiling_ - **Seconds** The highest length sleep value allowed when in slowdown mode.
 (As slow as it will get.)
 - _expire_ - **Integer** Total number of slowdown cycles allowed before the error method is called
 - _error_ - **Method** Callback method invoked when slowdown mode expires.
 By default, this will throw an exception.
+        This method is passed 2 arguments:
+  - _promise_ - The promise attempting execution at the time of expiration
+  - _count_ - The thread count (unresolved promises) at the time of expiration

 _Notes:_
 1. Arguments can be passed to the resolver by specifying a trailing variable after the command.
 If the arguments